 Deliveries are made once a week, delivery days may vary by location.

 All meals for clients participating in our core philanthropic program are delivered by volunteers.
 To learn more about volunteering, click here.
-Meals for people receiving meals as the result of a health care provider contract will be delivered by a paid driver or shipped directly to that person’s home.
+People receiving meals as the result of a health care provider contract will be delivered by a paid driver or shipped directly to that person’s home.

 Yes, you or someone in your household must be home to accept meal deliveries.
 Other arrangements can be made with the Client Services team on a case-by-case basis.